-6.2.6 Private Key Entry into Cryptographic Module
+6.2.6 Private Key Transfer Into or From a Cryptographic Module

 Private keys are to be generated by and in a cryptographic module.
 In the event that a private key is to be transported from one cryptographic module to another, the private key must be encrypted during transport; private keys must never exist in plaintext form outside the cryptographic module boundary.